phillipjenks/nbody/README.md

 - GravityStrength: Constant parameter that defines the strength of gravity.
 Defaults to 0.001.
 - SofteningParam: Constant that is added to r^2 in the denominator of the gravity equation to avoid numerical errors from dividing by small numbers.
 Defaults to 0.0025.
 - Solver: ('rk4' or 'newtonian') Sets the integration scheme.
 Defaults to 'rk4'.
 - DebugOutput: (0, 1, T, True, F, or False) Controls detail of output.
 False is recommended unless you're debugging your sim parameters.
-Defaults to true.
+Defaults to F.

 ## Test Problems